DarioBranco/Mirador-Ontology-Annotations/README.md

 # Mirador-Ontology-Annotations

 Updated SimpleAnnotationServer version with Mirador included.
-User can tag using concepts coming from an ontolgy.
+User can tag using concepts coming from an ontology converted in JSON format.